bmarsaud/picky-uhc/README.md

 Place the plugin JAR file in your `plugins` folder.

 ## Configuration
+There are two ways to use this plugins: using permissions or using the configuration file.

+### Configuration file
-Edit the `PickyUHC/config.yml` from your `plugins` folder.
+Edit the `PickyUHC/config.yml` file from your `plugins` folder.

 Put under the `enable` section the list of players with natural regeneration activated and under the `disable` section the list of players with natural regeneration deactivated.

-You can use the wildcard `'*'`  character to specify all players (except the ones in the other section).
+You can use the wildcard `'*'`  character to define if natural regeneration is enabled or disabled by default for all players.
+Note that if you don't specify a wildcard in any section, natural regeneration will be enabled by default.

 Reload the configuration using the `/pickyuhc reload` command if the server is already started.

+### Permissions
+Use the `pickyuhc.regen.enable` to enable natural regeneration and `pickyuhc.regen.disable` to disable natural regeneration.

+If a player has both permissions, natural regeneration will be enabled by default.

 ## Commands
 |Command|Usage|